Alexander L. Kielland (platform)

 Alexander L. Kielland was a Norwegian semi-submersible drilling rig that, on 27 March 1980, capsized in the Ekofisk oil field in the North Sea, killing 123 people.
 The capsize was the worst disaster in Norwegian waters since the Second World War.
 The rig, located approximately 320 km east of Dundee, Scotland, was owned by the Stavanger Drilling Company of Norway and was on hire to the U.S. company Phillips Petroleum at the time of the disaster.

+History

+The rig was built as a mobile drilling unit at a French shipyard, and delivered to Stavanger Drilling in July 1976.
 The rig was named after the Norwegian writer Alexander Lange Kielland.

-The rig was built as a mobile drilling unit at a French shipyard, and delivered to Stavanger Drilling in July 1976.
-The floating drill rig was not used for drilling purposes but served as a semi-submersible 'flotel' providing living quarters for offshore workers.
+It could be used for drilling purposes or as a semi-submersible 'flotel' providing living quarters for offshore workers.
 By 1978 additional accommodation blocks had been added to the platform, so that up to 386 persons could be accommodated.
 In 1980, the platform was providing offshore accommodation for the production platform Edda 2/7C.
-Within a few days it was scheduled to start a new contract with Shell UK as a drilling rig.